 Freelance tour and production manager

-Zoe has been managing professional touring theatre productions for over 4 years, and has intermittently worked as a technician, photographer, stage manager, production manager, pyrotechnician, lighting designer, MC, set builder and as a performer over the last 14 years, touring the UK and over 20 countries internationally.
-She lives on a traditional narrowboat on the Stort and likes to play with motorbikes.
+Zoe has been managing professional touring theatre productions for over six years, and has intermittently worked as a technician, photographer, stage manager, production manager, pyrotechnician, lighting designer, MC, set builder and as a performer over the last 14 years, touring the UK and over 20 countries internationally.
+She too lives on a narrowboat and likes to play with motorbikes.